ShingZhanho/HKU-Notes/src/ENGG1340-Cheatsheet/custom.md

-This is a cheatsheet that the author used for the final examination of ENGG1340 Computer Programming II (or aliased COMP2113 Programming Techniques for non BEng students) at the University of Hong Kong.
+This is a cheatsheet that the author used for the final examination of ENGG1340 Computer Programming II (or aliased COMP2113 Programming Technologies for non-BEng students) at the University of Hong Kong.

 Some of the content in this cheatsheet is based on [Jax Tam](https://github.com/EnhancedJax)'s version of the cheatsheet (provided [here](https://jaxtam.dev/notes/ENGG1340-Sheet)).
 The author would like to thank Jax for his work